kshefchek/fogo/upper/README.md

 ### Classification of upper ontology terms

-As a first test we aim to create to a multiclass classifier of the upper ontology terms in Upheno:
+As a first test we aim to create to a multilabel classifier of the upper ontology terms in Upheno:

     'UBERON:0001434PHENOTYPE': 'Skeletal system',